Skip to main content

 Medicine Rocks State Park and Ekalaka

 Wake up in Miles City and eat breakfast at Hole in the Wall Family Dining or The Farmhouse Cafe before the 2-hour drive to Ekalaka.
-Once in Ekalaka, visit the Carter County Museum’s unique paleontology exhibits followed by lunch at Stompin’ Grounds Coffee House.
+Once in Ekalaka, visit the Carter County Museum’s unique paleontology exhibits followed by lunch at TSO Cantina.
 Next, backtrack to Medicine Rocks State Park for hiking and wildlife watching until the sun goes down and the stars come out.
-Camp below the mesmerizing starry night sky in Medicine Rocks State Park (reserve in advance) or stay in Ekalaka at Red River Inn and Suites.
-Dining options in Ekalaka include two stops on the Southeast Montana Burger Trail—Dawg House Pub and Wagon Wheel Café, but keep in mind you’ll be stargazing late into the evening.
+Camp below the mesmerizing starry night sky in Medicine Rocks State Park (reserve in advance) or stay in Ekalaka at the Guest House Hotel.
+Try the Wagon Wheel Café — a stop on the Southeast Montana Burger Trail — if you’re looking for dinner in town, but keep in mind you’ll be stargazing late into the evening.

 Day 5